-Religion, is a way of not wanting to think about life and its problems, of solving them passively, just like death.
-Death is a problem and a drama that must be faced.
-It cannot be demonised by believing that there is an afterlife.
-Religion is also a system for oppressing the masses and unifying them in a standardised way of thinking.
+Religion is a way, in her opinion, of not wanting to think about life and its problems, of solving them passively, just like death.
+Death is a problem and a drama that must absolutely be faced, it cannot be demonized by saying only that after life there is an afterlife.
+Religion is also a system for oppressing the masses and subduing and unifying them all in a standardized way of thinking.
 But we are much more than that, we are living creatures with a very high creative potential.
 Somehow, we are the gods.

-Mariaceleste is an artist from Italy.
-She likes working with digital techniques to create both figurative and abstract works.
-She likes to experiment with different mediums to highlight her inner world – the war that burns inside her head.
-Her work borders on the edge of surreal, absurd, and grotesque.
+Mariaceleste is an Italian artist originally from Sicily, Mariaceleste loves the arts and has been working towards defining her artistic path for two years.
+She likes working with digital techniques, to create both figurative and abstract works.
+She likes to experiment with different techniques to bring to light her inner world and the war that burns inside her mind.
+Her work borders on the edge of surreal, absurd, grotesque.